About Cuffplay

 How we stay running

-The core tools (Kink Test, Checklist, guides) stay free — forever.
+The Kink Test and all guides stay free — forever.
 We'll eventually introduce an optional deeper paid report and a learning-path membership for people who want more, but the free tier will remain genuinely useful.
 There are no ads, and your profile data is never sold or shared.
 We only collect what's needed to let you save a result and come back to it.

 “You can't negotiate what you don't yet know about yourself.
 Understanding comes first.”